jathak/piazza-slack-bot/README.md

 ## Piazza Slack Bot

-This bot will listen for any mention of it's name (e.g. `@piazza`) followed by a post number, `@#`, or any Piazza post link and reply with a formatted version of the post.
-Converting Piazza posts to Slack messages is a bit hacky (I use html2text to convert Piazza's HTML to Markdown and then I manually convert the Markdown to Slack's format), but it should work most of the time.
-The first image found in the post will also be embedded directly in the Slack message.
+This bot will embed Piazza posts in Slack.
+Any of the following post reference formats can work:

+- Any Piazza URL that the bot account is a member of (embeds main post)
+- @&lt;bot username> &lt;post number>
+- @&lt;post number>
+- @&lt;post number>#&lt;followup number>

 Set the configuration values either through environment variables or manually in `bot_config.py`.
 You'll want a Piazza account dedicated to the bot (the